abdulr7mann/hackerEnv/README.md

-# Plz add our HackerEnv.com community server on discord: https://discord.gg/sB5ruJ6
+# Plz add our hackerEnv server on discord: https://discord.gg/sB5ruJ6

 # hackerEnv
 This tool uses other tools in kali linux and it performs ip sweep, port, vulernablities scan, exploit vulernablities and generates a report.